-Figure 2 compares the simulated plasma glucose, FFA, insulin and triglyceride concentrations (red) plotted with experimental data measured by Daly et al. (blue) throughout a daily meal cycle [17].
-The model was provided with a spiked input every four hours and twenty minutes roughly corresponding to the food intake provided experimentally (as discussed in section supplementary material 1 – 1.4.2).
+Fig 2 compares the simulated plasma glucose, FFA, insulin and triglyceride concentrations (red) plotted with experimental data measured by Daly et al. (blue) throughout a daily meal cycle [17].
+The model was provided with a spiked input every four hours and twenty minutes roughly corresponding to the food intake provided experimentally (as discussed in S1 Text).
 However, in the experimental study, the meals were not equally spaced and differed in size.
 In the experimental study, the three meals (breakfast, lunch and dinner) contained an average of 78.1g of carbohydrate and 22.2g of fat.
 In terms of the energy provided from these two sources this was a ratio of 1.648 to 1.
 When running the simulations, the size of the glucose and FFA inputs were set to match these values.
 Each intake cycle was set to provide 86.74mmoles of glucose per litre of blood into the body compartment.
 Presuming a blood volume of 5L, this corresponds to 78.1g.
 Since fatty acids have a range of molar masses, the FFA input to the model in moles could not be calculated from the grams of fat per meal.
 Instead the relative contributions of glucose and fatty acids to energy were used to set the inputs.
 In the model, each glucose molecules that undergoes glycolysis followed by oxidation provides a net total of 34 ATP.
 Each palmitate molecules that is oxidised provides a net of 114 ATP.
 Therefore to attain the ratio of 1.648:1 provided in the study, the FFA input was set to provide 15.75mmoles of fat per litre of blood per intake cycle to the body compartment.
 Using the molar mass of palmitate and assuming 5L of total blood this would correspond to 20.25g of fat.

 Since the spiked periodic input provided is only a crude approximation to the rate of intake of glucose and fatty acids (in the experimental study the meals were neither equal in size nor equally spaced), it was considered inappropriate to base the comparison of the simulated and experimental curves on a simple calculation of the squared difference of the curves.
 When this analysis was performed, although the difference in food intake times meant that whilst the differences between the simulated (χ) and experimental (x) curves remained low for the majority of time points, high errors were seen around meal times (e.g. 13:00-14:00), particularly for glucose and insulin due to differences in the exact timing of intake.
 As a result the summed error over variance for glucose and lactate were high at 1.30 and 1.08 respectively (calculated as i=1i=nxi-χ(i)σ(i)n, where i=1:n are times at which experimental data points were available).
 The summed error over variance for triglyceride was also large at 1.59.

-Instead, to give a more representative quantitative comparison of simulated and experimental data, table 8 compares the peak, trough and average concentrations for each variable along with the offset in the peak time from the glucose peak.
+Instead, to give a more representative quantitative comparison of simulated and experimental data, Table 8 compares the peak, trough and average concentrations for each variable along with the offset in the peak time from the glucose peak.
 Values for lactate and glycerol are additionally included in this table.
 These measures are less dependent on the differences in meal time and size.
 Since data points were taken at 30 minute intervals in the data, there is a 30 minute uncertainty in the time at which peaks occurred experimentally.